Cruel0224/Front-End-Pro/README.md

 <strong>Components</strong>

-- <App /> — is the main component
+- App — is the main component
-- <SearchBar /> — input and search button
+- SearchBar — input and search button
-- <WeatherCard /> — shows the weather for the current city
+- WeatherCard — shows the weather for the current city
-- <FavoritesList /> — list of selected cities
+- FavoritesList — list of selected cities

 <strong>Use</strong>